-Satisfactory completion of the New Medical College Admissions Test (MCAT), taken within two (2) years of application.
+4) Satisfactory completion of the New Medical College Admissions Test (MCAT), taken within two (2) years of application.
+The Admissions Committee reserves the right to adjust the minimum requirement as it deems appropriate on a yearly basis.

 Students are encouraged to enroll in some additional courses to broaden their science background in subjects such as: calculus, anatomy, physiology, biochemistry, genetics, microbiology, and physical and quantitative or analytical chemistry.
 However, it is not advisable to elect science courses exclusively; the Admissions Committee believes that undergraduates should receive a broad-based education that includes the humanities and social sciences.